Fuzzball Documentation

 {}

-To remove user3@example.com as an account member from account test-account1, we will use the Fuzzball account CLI subcommand remove-member.
-The user ID will be provided as an argument.
-The account ID will be provided as an argument to the --account/-a flag.
-You should see an empty JSON blob returned when an account owner is successfully removed.
+To remove a user as an account member, use the Fuzzball account CLI subcommand remove-member.
+The user ID is provided as an argument and the account ID is provided with the --account/-a flag.
+An empty JSON blob is returned when successful:

 $ fuzzball account remove-member dc7b2584-9895-4d9d-8a49-c8b90f9d726b \